jplanes/RESTful-turbine/README.md

 How to register a new instance
 -------

-Typically, every time you create a new instance of your app (or every time your application starts) you may want to register it into the turbine ecosystem.
+Typically, every time you create a new instance (or every time your application starts) you may want to register it into the turbine stream aggregator.

 This procedure is very simple and you can do it by executing this POST: